 Crab Cake Recipe

-Summer is quickly approaching, and with it, crab season which means it’s time to pull out this classic crab cake recipe.
-These are tender, yet crispy and are perfect to make for an elegant and delicious appetizer or for a quick and simple evening dinner.
-Using just a few ingredients and fresh crab lump meat, you can make this summer favorite packed full of flavor and freshness!
+These Crab Cakes are tender, yet crispy and are perfect to make for an elegant and delicious appetizer or for a quick and simple evening dinner.
+Using just a few ingredients and fresh crab lump meat, you can make this Crab Cake recipe that’s full of flavor and freshness!

 Crab cakes are handmade fishcakes full of fresh juicy lump crab meat that is super popular specifically on the east coast in the summer.
 They usually consist of some sort of binder (like breadcrumbs of buttery crackers), mayonnaise, and eggs with a hint of freshness from fresh herbs and seasonings.